beansoft/react-native-console/README.md

 # React Native Console

 Node:

-This branch only shows how to using the InlayProvider to display in code editor to show usage for JavaScript function, you need add javascript-openapi.jar and JavaScriptLanguage.jar to project's classpath and mark it as provided.
+This branch contains the free version source code, also includes code that using the InlayProvider for display in code editor to show usages for a JavaScript function. you need add javascript-openapi.jar and JavaScriptLanguage.jar to project's classpath and mark it as provided.

 My code mainly based on IJ source code at com.intellij.codeInsight.daemon.impl.JavaCodeVisionProvider, please using git